puitiza/ecommerce/README.md

 The architecture uses several services and tools for different purposes:

-  <li>This project is based Spring Boot 3.0 Microservices with the usage of Docker and Kubernetes</li>
+  <li>This project is based on Spring Boot 3.0 Microservices with the usage of Docker and Kubernetes</li>
   <li>User can register and login through USER-SERVICE by user role (ADMIN or USER) through api gateway</li>
-  <li>User can send any request to relevant service through api gateway with its bearer token</li>
+  <li>User can send any request to the relevant service through api gateway with its bearer token</li>
 </ul>

-7 services whose name are shown below have been devised within the scope of this project.
+7 services whose name is shown below have been devised within the scope of this project.

 | Service Type               | Service Name    | Description                                                                           |
 |----------------------------|-----------------|---------------------------------------------------------------------------------------|